-Your Competitive Advantage
+Your Competitive Advantage as an Expert Witness

 Who is your competition, and how do you compare?
 Considering that most cases requiring an expert witness involve at least two experts and our society shows no signs of becoming less litigious, competition should not be your primary concern in building an expert practice.
 You will learn valuable lessons, however, from analyzing the practices of two or three experts in your field.
 Study their professional qualifications, appearance, communication skills, and reputation among their peers, and note how they market themselves and the fees they charge.